bielicke04/p2-agon-bielicke-friedman/README.md

 4. Abigail, remind me to ask you how you got your terminal to look so pretty. - E

 Open items:
-Weather Widget and API requirement, does localstorage count, waiting on answer from Lee
+1. Weather Widget and API requirement, does localstorage count, waiting on answer from Lee.
+2. James, my google fonts returned an error when I tried to validate.
+When I tried to copy yours, I realized you were using a different font family.
+Let me know how you want to move forward on this.
+I might need to update my google fonts code anyway.

 Completed:
 * Images and mock ups saved to repo